-The accompanying consolidated financial statements have been prepared by the Company's management in conformity with generally accepted accounting principles to reflect the financial position of the Company and its operating results.
+The accompanying consolidated financial statements have been prepared by the Ocean Power Technologies, Inc.'s (the Company) management in conformity with generally accepted accounting principles to reflect the financial position of the Company and its operating results.
 The financial information appearing throughout this Annual Report is consistent with the consolidated financial statements.
 Management is responsible for the information and representations in such consolidated financial statements, including the estimates and judgments required for their preparation.
 The consolidated financial statements have been audited by KPMG LLP, an independent registered public accounting firm, as stated in their report, which appears herein.